Rate-Limiting and Frequency Capping

 Additionally, in the ‘Target Users’ section of your campaign composition, you can limit the total number of users that will receive your message.
 This feature serves as a check that is independent of your campaign filters, allowing you to freely segment users without needing to worry about over-spamming.

-Using the filters in this way, you’ll be able to limit the rate at which your users receive notifications on a per channel basis or globally across all message types.
+By using the max user cap checkbox, you’ll be able to limit the rate at which your users receive notifications on a per-channel basis or globally across all message types.

 Setting a Max Impression Cap